 With all the news of COVID-19 impacting rehab and nursing facilities, my dear sister is terrified of being forced to go to one of these facilities before she can return to her assisted living facility where she’s been content and comfortable.

 |The shelves were packed with beauty products, snacks, and treat, none of which we purchase.|

 My sister Julie, my niece Kely, Susan’s adult daughter, both of whom live in California, and I, have been on the phone trying to attend to her care the best way we can.
 No visitors are allowed in the hospital to avoid the risk of spreading the virus.
 She was injured during the fall and is in considerable pain along with the chronic discomfort of her other medical conditions.
 This is heartbreaking.

-We are trying to avoid the requirement of her going to the rehab facility which emotionally would be devastating for her.
-Although we are grateful she doesn’t have the virus, if she did become infected she wouldn’t survive.
+We are trying to avoid her going to the rehab facility, which emotionally would be devastating for her.
+Although we are grateful she doesn’t have the virus, ishe wouldn’t survive f she did become infected

-I am sure many of you are experiencing similar situations throughout the world with family members not only alone in the hospital without the possibility of visitors, but also, other medical conditions that require care and treatment during this difficult time.
+Many of you are experiencing similar situations throughout the world with family members alone in the hospital without the possibility of visitors and other medical conditions that require care and treatment during this difficult time.

-These are tough times for all of us in our own ways.
-We pray for the safety and well-being for ourselves, and all of our loved ones wherever they may be.
+These are challenging times for all of us in our own ways.
+We pray for toursafety and well-being fnd all of our loved ones wherever they may be.
 May this devastation soon end.

 Photo from one year ago today, April 7, 2019:

 |This morning, this Hornbill stood on the top of the door to let Tom know it was time to eat.
 Tom came running outdoors to comply with his fervent request.
 For more photos, please click here.|